 As noted by Bollhagen, these last three verses detail the point of the book of Ecclesiastes.
 Everything is a gift from God.
 These gifts are given by God to man in order that they may be enjoyed and rejoiced over.
 And, even more astounding, the ability to rejoice is a gift from God as well.

 This pericope is not meant to be depressing, although many may read it as such.
-The text tells us that all is gift and that all may be enjoyed and rejoiced over.
+The text tells us everything is gift and that all may be enjoyed and rejoiced over.
 A little or a lot, great is the joy of the child of God for the meaning of life is not defined by stuff, but rather by the cross.
 The children of God rejoice in their relationship with God and in His good and gracious gifts because the cross of Jesus has made it so.

 Dr. Reed Lessing-A brief introduction on how to approach the book of Ecclesiastes.